 The University's recreation center contains a 5,000 square foot fitness center with a full array of exercise equipment.
 If you are interested in intramural sports (basketball, volleyball, racquetball) or club sports (fencing, ultimate Frisbee, etc.), you can sign up in room 225.
-For more information, go to http://www.capital.edu/Recreational-Organizations/.
+For more information, go to Capital University Intramurals - Capital University